 - Candidate Requirements: To serve as Consul, one must be a Citizen with a permanent residency for the past 10 years, and be at least 35 years of age.

-- Election: The Consul is selected from within the party with the most seats in the Curiate.
-The party, by its own internal processes, puts forth 5 candidates which, along with any independent Septigents in the Curiate, are placed on the Consular ballot.
+- Election: The Consul is selected from within the coalition with the most seats in the Curiate.
+The party with the most seats, by its own internal processes, puts forth 5 candidates which, along with any independent Septigents in the Curiate, are placed on the Consular ballot.
 The party with the second highest number of seats in the Curiate puts forth an additional 3 candidates of their own, according to their own internal processes.
 The party with the third highest number of seats may also put forth a single candidate of their own choosing.
 Then all members of the Curiate utilize Range Voting and the candidate with the highest average score is the winner.

 - Term Limits: The Consul serves until their party loses control of the Curiate or a vote of no confidence is issued and accepted by the President.
-If the Consul has been censured by the Senate, then the President may also call for a new election where the current Consul may still be reelected.
+If the Consul has been censured by the Senate, then the President may also call for a new election where the current Consul may participate and still be reelected.
 After vacating the office, they are forbidden from accepting the position again or serving in the Curiate for a period of no less than 10 years.
 They are forbidden from accepting lobbying positions for a period of 15 years after their service is completed.

 The Consular Directorate: The Directorate shall be a two-tiered body composed of Directors, who chair the six core Departments, and Administrators, who chair the lesser Agencies.
 Their chief duties are to serve as the Consul’s Cabinet and carry out his/her directives within the agencies they oversee.
 No one may accept a Director or Administrator position if there is a conflict of interest–a defense contractor may not be elected Director of the War department, nor an oil company executive accept the position of Administrator of the Environmental Protection Agency, for example.